microsoft/verona/docs/internal/compiler-steps.md

 * LLVM: Structures, memory management, remaining operations
 * Region (new): A dialect that tags objects into regions + creation & destruction semantics.

-With the (high-level) IR above, the following MLIR passes are executed:
+With the (high-level) IR above, the following MLIR passes can be executed:
-* Region and alias analysis
+* (opt) Region and alias analysis
-* Heap to stack transformation
+* (opt) Heap to stack transformation
 * Foreign code RPC generation
 * Types representation (boxing, unions)
-* Type pruning (intersection of unions to concrete)
+* (opt) Type pruning (intersection of unions to concrete)
+* (opt) `match` elision, removing unreachable cases
-* Dynamic to static conversion after inlining
+* (opt) Dynamic to static calls conversion after inlining
+* (opt) Array bounds check elision to improve vectorisation

+All of the steps above marked `(opt)` are optional.
+They improve the quality of the code generated but are not necessary for correct lowering.
+These can be done later and will require further research to exploit the Verona semantics and run-time guarantees.

 The final lowering to LLVM IR is done via:
 * Partial lowering from the Region dialect to Std/LLVM dialects